autocrypt/autocrypt/doc/faq.rst

  Option  SC BC VO RvK SR
  ======= == == == === ==
  no uid            x  x
- email   x  x   x  x
+ e-mail  x  x   x  x
  fixed         x   x  x
  hash    x      x   x x
  ======= == == == === ==

 SC: self-claim.
 This was very important to us for usability reasons.
-This restricted us to either use the email directly or hashed.
+This restricted us to either use the e-mail directly or hashed.

 BC: backwards compatibility